medialab/sandcrawler/SPECS.md

 Its aims is to offer a straightforward API to inject scraping scripts that will be executed client-side (leveraged with jQuery and artoo.js) on target pages thanks to [phantomjs](http://phantomjs.org/).

-It should therefore provide an API simple enough to be quick to code for simple use cases but which should also provide a full array of options to enable its users to perform complex and production-viable tasks if needed.
+It should therefore provide an API simple enough to be quick to code for simple use cases but should also provide a full array of options enabling us to perform complex and production-viable tasks if needed.

 Finally, even if sandcrawler's primary goal is to target phantomjs, it should remain possible to use the framework through non-dynamic engines such as [request](https://www.npmjs.org/package/request) in a homoiconic fashion.